Secondary Inclusive Education | Curriculum & Teaching

 Permission required.
 Majors work under guidance.
 Students should have had previous coursework with their supervising staff member and should select a problem relating to this work.

-• C&T 4301 - Formal assessment of exceptional students
+• C&T 4301 - Educational Assessment of Students with Disabilities

 • C&T 4501 - Teaching and learning in the multicultural, multilingual classroom